Performance Breakdown

 Dynamic LCD Screen

 The V11 Animal does not have an LCD screen but an LED display with a single button below it to switch between power settings.
-It lacks the countdown timer found in the Torque Drive model, but it shows the same information but in a different format.
+It lacks the countdown timer found in the Torque Drive model, but it shows the same information in a different format.

 If you don’t mind not having the interactivity of V11 Torque Drive, then the V11 Animal is a good, less expensive alternative.